MatheusSC017/ScrapeContacts/README.md

 #### GET json parameters

-- cached_search: Required parameter, represent the term used during the search and the name used to save tha cached results.
+- cached_search: Optional parameter, represent the term used during the search and the name used to save tha cached results.
+If this parameter is not provided, the endpoint will return a list of all cached results.